miniboxing/miniboxing.github.io/arrays.md

 [warn] 5 warnings found
 ```

 The miniboxing plugin informs us that code is suboptimal and could get faster if we were to use the `@miniboxed` annotation on the type parameter `T`.
-After proceeding and compiling again, we observe that there are no more warnings and our code has been fully optimized by the miniboxing transformation.
+After proceeding and compiling again, we observe that there are no more warnings and our code has been successfully optimized by the miniboxing transformation.

+### Benchmarks

 ## Conclusion